AsWali/eye-segmentation/README.md

 <a id="6">[6]</a>
-Huynh, V.T. and Kim, S. and Lee, G. and Yang, H. (2020) Semantic Segmentation of the Eye With a Lightweight Deep Network and Shape Correction.
+Huynh, V.T. and Kim, S. and Lee, G. and Yang, H. (2020) Semantic Segmentation of the Eye With a Lightweight Deep Network and Shape Correction, 131967-131974.
-Communications of the ACM, 11(3), 131967-131974.